 Batavus Wiring (late): The 1978-80 models with Laura M56 engine have a 80mm Bosch 3-wire magneto on the left side.
 Those have an external ignition ground.
 That blue/black wire powers the brake light.
 Consequently there is a special brake light resistor inside the light.
 While the early ULO 2-bulb tail light did not have a facility for holding a resistor, the later ULO 2-bulb tail light did.
-In fact there was not just a resistor, but a small circuit board with an inductor coil, and a some kind of diode.
+In fact there was not just a resistor, but a small circuit board with a nichrome-wire-coil resistor, and a diode.
 Otherwise the ignition looses spark if the blue/black becomes disconnected.

 Battery Wires: For vintage Taiwan-made mopeds with 6 volt batteries, General, Lazer, Angel, Speed Bird, Indian, AMS, Clinton, Grycner, and others, getting the correct battery, 6N2-2A or 6N4B-2A is easier than getting the correct battery wires.
 Since the 1990′s, new replacement batteries stopped having the double female bullet connector and the extra charging wire (male blade on 6N4B-2A, male bullet on 6N2-2A).
 So unless the bikes wires have been, or will be, adapted to accept a modern battery, every modern battery needs the old batteries wires transfered on to it, by cutting, soldering, and shrink wrapping.
 So many adapter wires have been made, that almost no traces of the old style battery wires survive at Myrons Mopeds, out of thousands of moped wire scraps.